Concise

 18.3.
 The architect will ensure that the design complies with all relevant statutory requirements, including building requirements.

 18.4.
-The Client shall promptly sign off the Client Approval RIBA Work Stage 7 Sign-Off Form presented by the Architect/Consultant indicating approval of the work performed.
+The Client shall promptly sign off the Client Approval RIBA Work Stage 7 Sign-Off Form presented by the Architecture North Ltd indicating approval of the work performed.

 18.5.
-The Architect/Consultant shall not be held liable for any delays or errors resulting from the Client's failure to timely approve or sign Client Approval Forms.
+The Architecture North Ltd shall not be held liable for any delays or errors resulting from the Client's failure to timely approve or sign Client Approval Forms.

 18.6.
-The Architect/Consultant shall conduct a post-occupancy evaluation of the completed project to determine whether the project is meeting the intended performance goals.
+The AArchitecture North Ltd shall conduct a post-occupancy evaluation of the completed project to determine whether the project is meeting the intended performance goals.

 18.7.
 To review the snagging list, and work with the contractor to resolve these issues.